tsackton/r-novice/05-plots-and-figures.md

 >
 > * Generating simple statistics
 > * Basic plots
-> * Advanced plots (introducing ggplot)
+> * Advanced plots (introducing `ggplot`)
 > * Writing images (and other things) to file

 # Calculating statistics

 Let's get a closer look at our data.
 Each column represents a sample in our experiment, and each sample has ~38K values corresponding to the expression of different transcripts.
 Suppose we wanted to compute the average value for a sample, or the minimum and maximum values?
-The R base package provides many built-in functions such as `mean`, `median`, `min` and `max`, `range`.
+The R base package provides many built-in functions such as `mean`, `median`, `min`, `max`, and `range`.
 Try computing the mean for "sample1" (_Hint: apply what you have learned previously on indexing_)

 ```r